wither/Notes/thm/kiba/README.md

 ## PrivEsc

-> list programs with capabilities set python3
+> List programs with capabilities set, take not of python3

 ![](images/caps.png)

-> exploit the python3 capabilities to get root
+> Exploit the python3 capabilities to get root

 ![](images/root.png)